 Yes.
 As long as you have an invitation from a Russian organization, you are welcome to go through the process yourself.
-If you live near a visa processing center, this will save you some money.
+If you live near a visa processing center or Russian consulate, this will save you some money.
 However, we don’t recommend this route unless making a trip to the visa center is convenient for you.

 Many first-time applicants make minor mistakes which can mean running back and forth for documents or making corrections.
 Just pay for the service and save your time and the headache.
 You’ll thank us later.
 We promise.

 If you are planning a one-time trip for less than 30 days, a single or double entry tourist visa will suffice.

-If you are a US passport holder and plan on visiting Russia multiple times, apply for a 3 year tourist visa because the fees are the same as a single-entry visa.
+If you are a US passport holder, apply for a 3 year tourist visa because the fees are the same as a single-entry visa.